syncfusion-content/javascript-docs/js/api/ejRTE.md

         the displayed content.
 A rich text editor control provides users with a toolbar that helps them to apply rich text formats to the text entered in the text area. </p></textarea ><script>
-    // Initializes the RTE with the culture value specified. ej.RTE.Locale["en-US"] = {
+    // Initializes the RTE with the specified culture value. ej.RTE.Locale["en-US"] = {
         bold: "Bold",
         italic: "Italic",